firecracker-microvm/firecracker/docs/design.md

 images/firecracker_host_integration.png?raw=true
 "Firecracker Host Integration")

-Firecracker runs on Linux hosts with 4.14 or newer kernels and with Linux guest OSs (from this point on, referred to as guests).
+Firecracker runs on Linux hosts and with Linux guest OSs (from this point on, referred to as guests).
+For a complete list of currently supported kernel versions, check out the [kernel support policy](kernel-policy.md).

 In production environments, Firecracker should be started only via the `jailer` binary.
 See [Sandboxing](#Sandboxing) for more details.

 After launching the process, users interact with the Firecracker API to